zkir21/android-hpp/README.md

 In this code:

     myWebView.addJavascriptInterface(new JavaScriptInterface(this), "callback");
-*callback* is the name used to expose the object in JavaScript.
+*callback* is the name used to expose the object in javascript.
 Create method with appropriate name in class JavaScriptInterface and annotate it with @JavascriptInterface.
 For example, method named *process*:

     @JavascriptInterface